-- Have I mentioned Iceland is expensive as hell?
-Well, it is!
+- Have I mentioned Iceland is expensive?
 Save money by eating in and cooking for yourself.
 Check out our Iceland grocery store guide for all the tips!

-- Iceland is one of the safest countries in the world; however, it’s important to use common sense when walking alone at night.
+- Iceland is one of the safest countries in the world; however, it’s always important to use common sense when walking alone at night.

 - Iceland has a strong internet infrastructure, and you should be able to stay connected easily.